NeverWitness/tech-fee-system/docs/en-US/price-structure/price-structure-matters.md

 * Minimum income guarantees
 * Cash subsidies

-These measures can indeed alleviate financial pressure to some extent.
+These measures can indeed alleviate living pressure to some extent.
-However, if the prices of essential goods continue to rise, relying solely on income transfers may encounter two problems:
+However, if the prices of basic goods continue to rise, relying solely on income subsidies often leads to two problems:

-* First, the scale of subsidies must continuously increase
+* First, the scale of subsidies must continuously expand
-* Second, subsidies may be partially offset by rising prices
+* Second, subsidies are often offset by price increases

-For example, if housing, healthcare, or education costs keep increasing, then even higher subsidies may not significantly improve actual living conditions.
+For example, if housing, healthcare, or education costs keep rising, even increased income support may not significantly improve actual living conditions.

-Therefore, living security depends not only on income levels, but also on the **price structure of essential goods**.
+Therefore, living security depends not only on income levels, but also on the **price structure of basic goods**.

 ---

 ## II.
-The Special Nature of Essential Goods Pricing
+The Special Nature of Basic Goods Pricing

-Essential goods differ from general consumer goods in several economic aspects.
+Basic goods differ from ordinary consumer goods in several economic aspects.

-First, demand is typically **inelastic**.
-For example:
+First, their demand is typically **inelastic**.
+Examples include:

 * Food
 * Basic housing
 * Basic healthcare

-These needs cannot easily be reduced or avoided.
+These needs are difficult to reduce or avoid.

 Second, these goods have a decisive impact on living conditions.
-If essential goods are too expensive, overall living pressure may remain high even if other goods become cheaper.
+If their prices are too high, overall living pressure can remain significant even if other goods become cheaper.

-Therefore, the pricing of essential goods plays a central role in discussions of living security.
+Therefore, in discussions of living security, the pricing of basic goods plays a central role.

 ---

 ## III.
-The Impact of Price Structure on Living Disparities
+The Impact of Price Structure on Living Inequality

-Living disparities arise not only from income differences, but also from price structures.
+Living inequality arises not only from income differences, but also from price structures.

 For example, in a society where:

 * Basic food is affordable
-* Housing is accessible
+* Basic housing is accessible
-* Healthcare costs are stable
+* Basic healthcare costs are stable

-then even with large income differences, disparities in living conditions may remain limited.
+Even with large income differences, disparities in living conditions may remain relatively limited.

-Conversely, if essential goods are expensive, even small income differences may lead to significant living disparities.
+Conversely, if basic goods are expensive, even small income differences can lead to significant inequality in living conditions.

-Thus, the magnitude of living disparities is closely related to the **position of essential goods within the price structure**.
+Therefore, the extent of living inequality is closely related to:

+**The position of basic goods within the price structure.**

 ---

 ## IV.
 Experience Upgrades and Price Differentiation

-In modern economies, many goods and services are offered at multiple tiers.
+In modern economies, many goods and services are offered across multiple tiers.

-Housing may include:
+For example, housing can be divided into:

 * Basic housing
 * Improved housing
 * High-end housing

-Healthcare services may include:
+Healthcare services can be divided into:

-* Basic care
+* Basic healthcare
 * Specialized care
 * Premium medical services

-Consumer electronics may include:
+Consumer electronics can be divided into:

 * Basic functionality
 * High-performance products
 * Premium experience products

-In this structure, price differences are primarily reflected in **experience upgrades**.
+Within this structure, price differences are mainly expressed at the level of **experience upgrades**.

-If essential goods remain affordable while upgraded products are freely differentiated, then inequality is mainly expressed at the experience level.
+If the prices of basic goods remain low while experience upgrade products are freely differentiated, then inequality is primarily reflected at the experience level.

 ---

 ## V. Technological Progress and Price Structure

-Technological progress plays a critical role in shaping price structures.
+Technological progress has a significant impact on price structures.

 In many industries, new technologies first appear in high-end products, such as:

-* Advanced electronics
+* Premium electronics
-* High-performance industrial equipment
+* Advanced industrial equipment
 * New digital services

-As technology diffuses, it gradually enters mainstream products.
+As technology diffuses:

+* These technologies gradually enter mainstream products
-Thus, many features that were once premium experiences eventually become standard capabilities.
+* Features once considered premium become basic capabilities

-This implies:
+This process implies that:

 **Technological development continuously reshapes price structures.**

-If this process leads to declining prices for essential goods, overall living security may improve accordingly.
+If this process leads to a gradual reduction in the prices of basic goods, the level of living security may improve accordingly.

 ---

 ## VI.
 The Meaning of Restructuring Price Systems

-Restructuring price systems does not simply mean administrative price control.
+Restructuring price systems does not simply mean administratively controlling prices.
-More importantly, it involves understanding:
+More importantly, it requires understanding:

 **How prices are formed.**

-In many modern industries, prices include not only production costs, but also significant technological components, such as:
+In many modern industries, prices appear to be determined by production costs and market pricing, but they already incorporate substantial value generated by technological systems, such as:

 * Software systems
 * Engineering design
 * Technological innovation

-These components may play a larger role in pricing than physical production costs.
+These technological factors may appear as:

+* Part of cost (e.g., technology procurement, accumulated R&D investment)
+* Part of profit (e.g., premiums or returns from technological advantage)

+Thus, technology is not external to price, but rather:

+**Already embedded within the price structure, though not explicitly separated.**

+This implies:

+* Current price structures already contain a distribution of technological value
+* Price differences across products partially reflect differences in technological layers

-Therefore, understanding price structures requires analyzing the role of technology within them.
+Therefore, understanding price structures is not about simply decomposing prices, but about:

+**Identifying technological value that already exists within prices but has not been explicitly expressed.**

 ---

 ## VII.
 Summary

-Living security is not only an income issue, but also a structural issue of pricing.
+Living security is not only an income issue, but also a price structure issue.

-If essential goods remain affordable, then even in the presence of asset inequality, disparities in living conditions may be contained.
+If the prices of basic goods remain affordable, then even with asset inequality, disparities in living conditions can be contained.

-Achieving living security therefore requires attention to:
+Therefore, achieving living security requires attention to:

-* The price structure of essential goods
+* The price structure of basic goods
 * The impact of technological progress on price structures
-* The relationship between essential goods and experience upgrades
+* The relationship between basic goods and experience upgrades

+At the same time, it is important to recognize:

+**Current price structures already contain a distribution of technological value, though it has not yet been explicitly distinguished.**

-With this foundation, the next section will examine **the role of technology fees in modern economies**.
+Based on this understanding, the next section will examine:

+**The pervasive role of technology fees in modern economies.**

 [Next: The Ubiquity of Technology Fees](../technology-fee/concept.md)